 No, this is not a party, this is just the Trevi Fountain

 If you find yourself in a social situation where you’re surrounded by merry locals, just be yourself and try not to get too wasted.
-Italians don’t care for drunks and it’s a quick way to alienate yourself, especially if you’re looking to hook-up.
+Italians don’t care for drunks and it’s a quick way to alienate yourself.
 Just be confident and straightforward with them – they’re very receptive to this sort of behavior.

 Travel Insurance for Italy

-Traveling without insurance would be risky so do consider getting good backpacker insurance sorted before you head off on an adventure.
+Travelling without insurance would be risky, so do consider getting good backpacker insurance sorted before you head off on an adventure.
+It’s easy to fall whilst trekking the alps, get ill by drinking ultra-strong alcool (brewing alcohol with 95% volume), or get robbed in a major city.
+Insurance covers against costs.

 ALWAYS sort out your backpacker insurance before your trip.
 There’s plenty to choose from in that department, but a good place to start is Safety Wing.